Discover EV drives the new DS 3 Crossback E-Tense – DS Automobiles’ first entry into the premium electric SUV segment

 The full electric version adds exclusive Pearl Crystal paint finish, satin chrome touches, E-TENSE signature emblems and a new rear bumper (without an exhaust pipe) to help differentiate it.
 Inside only the dedicated information on the digital instrumentation and its gear lever embossed with the E-TENSE emblem point to the fact you are in an EV.
 DS says it doesn’t need its own look and told Top Gear magazine last year that “while customers say they want radical they won’t buy it, they’ll only admire it”.

 While at the E-DS week there was access to a ‘design workshop’ to demonstrate how the brand stands out from its competition.
-This entailed craftsman who was on hand to talk journalists through some of the car’s most premium ‘no-expense spared’ features, such as some of the special body and roof exterior colours and massage function seats that are available, and the hide used to create seats featuring a watch-strap pattern, which apparently took 18 months to come up with.
+This entailed a craftsman who was on hand to talk journalists through some of the car’s most premium ‘no-expense spared’ features, such as some of the special body and roof exterior colours and massage function seats that are available, and the hide used to create seats featuring a watch-strap pattern, which apparently took 18 months to come up with.
 As well as the steering wheel itself (and grab handles), the central area of the steering wheel can also be covered in leather, which is a rarity in the automotive industry as it needs special techniques and a type of leather so that it tears easily for the airbag to be deployed in the event of an impact.
 It takes three people 90 minutes to trim the steering wheel in leather and then a further 40 minutes to trim the airbag cover.

 The DS 3 CROSSBACK E-TENSE uses the motor, battery and chassis from the Peugeot 208 but DS say that it is far smoother and more silent, as engineers have worked hard to isolate noise by way of thicker door panels and glass and an acoustic windscreen.
 It’s so quiet you can’t even hear the mandated noise the car makes to warn bystanders of its green credentials.
 The only slight intrusion is tyre/wind-roar at motorway speeds.
-Together with the acoustics, DS say that the seats and suspension have also been designed for ultimate comfort.

 Inside you’ve still got the double-screen layout, 515-watt Focal hifi, and a head-up display, together with an abundance of diamond motifs in the instrument graphics, switchgear and stitching.
 Unlike in the standard DS 3 Crossback – you can’t get the E-Tense model with electrically adjustable seats.
 If you want to read more about the technology specific to the comfort and convenience features, in-car entertainment and safety and security, we recommend you read our review of the DS 7 CROSSBACK E-TENSE 4x4.
 What we will say here is that infotainment system isn’t the best – the buttons could do with being more responsive and don’t give any haptic feedback and the UI is slow.